The Best Ways to Beat NYC’s Coming Heat Wave

-New York City has been slammed with two stifling heat waves already this summer, and we aren’t even halfway through the season.
+NYC has been feeling some real heat since day one of summer this year, so it’s hard to believe we’re headed for our first heat wave.
+Ominously monickered the “Heat Dome,” We’re headed for temperatures in the 90s and a reel feel of 103.
 Yes, we should have seen this coming, and yes, it’s “supposed” to be hot, and yes, it seems like we were just complaining about the unending winter, but none of that makes this trip to the sun in a dragon’s mouth any more comfortable.

-Union Square Famously home to 18 miles of books, the Strand also boasts 55,000 square feet of free A/C. Haul in your unwanted paperbacks, try your luck at the buyer’s desk, and browse the racks with your newly acquired store credit.
+Famously home to 18 miles of books, the Strand also boasts 55,000 square feet of free air conditioning.
+Haul in your unwanted paperbacks, try your luck at the buyer’s desk, and browse the racks with your newly acquired store credit.
 Get lost in the basement’s records and obscure titles, sink into a cozy armchair among the rare and unique book selection, and you’ll stay cool for hours.
-Readings, panel discussions, and literarish speed dating events in the evening will keep you occupied ‘til close.
+Readings, panel discussions, and literarish speed dating events in the evening will keep you occupied till close.

-Citywide There are dozens of breweries in New York City, so there’s a chance you won’t even have to sweat it out on the subway platform to get to one.
+There are dozens of breweries in New York City, so there’s a chance you won’t even have to sweat it out on the subway platform to get to one.
 Pick your pilsner, IPA, saison, or sour brew destination from our guide, book it to a tap room near you, and slake your summer fever with ice cold brews.
-Just remember that you’ll dehydrate much quicker in the heat, so sip don’t chug, and try to incorporate a little water.
+Just remember that you’ll dehydrate much quicker in the heat, so sip -- don’t chug -- and try to incorporate a little water.

-Chelsea Every Friday night throughout the summer, the Rubin Museum’s ground-floor cafe turns into an A/C-filled K2 Lounge, bringing out rotating DJs, two-for-one happy hour specials on beer, wine, and well drinks, plus free access to all the galleries from 6-10pm.
+Every Friday night throughout the summer, the Rubin Museum’s ground-floor cafe turns into an air conditioner-filled K2 Lounge, bringing out rotating DJs, two-for-one happy hour specials on beer, wine, and well drinks, plus free access to all the galleries from 6-10pm.

-Downtown Brooklyn Spend an afternoon perusing the 39 vendors filling Downtown Brooklyn’s new DeKalb Market Hall, including favorites like Ample Hills ice cream, Bunker Vietnamese, Fletcher’s BBQ, and Steve’s Key Lime Pie along with Katz’s second-ever deli location.
+Spend an afternoon perusing the 39 vendors filling Downtown Brooklyn’s new DeKalb Market Hall, including favorites like Ample Hills ice cream, Bunker Vietnamese, Fletcher’s BBQ, and Dulcinea along with Katz’s second-ever deli location.
 Stew over your options until you can’t hold out your hunger any longer to make the most of all the free A/C surrounding you.

 Take a Sauna

-Hunts Point, Bronx Can’t sleep because you’re afraid of a four-digit ConEd bill?
+Can’t sleep because you’re afraid of a four-digit ConEd bill?
 Unplug that A/C and spend the night in the 40 degree warehouse of the New Fulton Fish Market, an experience every New Yorker should have at least once.
-Bundle up and walk through the fish stands to see seafood from all over the world and then stock up on frozen and fresh seafood at wholesale prices to eat throughout the summer.
+Bundle up and walk through the fish stands between the market’s opening at 1am and closing at 7am to see seafood from all over the world and then stock up on frozen and fresh seafood at wholesale prices to eat throughout the summer.

 Sign up here for our daily NYC email and be the first to get all the food/drink/fun New York has to offer.